matthub/imf-ios-sdk/README.md

 When you use Bluemix to create an application, multiple services are provisioned under a single application context.
-Your mobile application is given access to the following mobile services: Advanced Mobile Access (which includes security, analytics, and logging), Push for iOS8, and Cloudant NoSQL DB.
+Your mobile application is given access to the following mobile services: Mobile Client Access (which includes security, analytics, and logging), Push for iOS8, and Cloudant NoSQL DB.

 Version: 1.0.0